EthanQY/EthanQY.github.io/hobbies.md

   - 7xWDC in Formula One (2008, 2014, 2015, 2017, 2018, 2019, 2020)
   - One of the GOATs in Formula One, as many WDCs as Michael Schumacher
   - Records for most wins (105), pole positions (104), and podium finishes (202)
+  - He is more than just a racing driver.
+He is dedicated to charity and runs the [Mission44 Foundation](https://mission44.org/), focusing on racial equality and marginalized communities.
 - Favourite Team: [Mercedes-AMG PETRONAS Formula One Team](https://www.mercedesamgf1.com/)
 - Favourite Track: Circuit of Spa-Francorchamps, Stavelot, Belgium
 - Related activites